-In addition, CBC/Radio-Canada information must not be used for our personal advantage, either during or after our employment with CBC/Radio-Canada, to respect employees' duty of loyalty to CBC/Radio-Canada.
+In addition, CBC/Radio-Canada information must not be used for our personal advantage, either during or after our employment with CBC/Radio-Canada.

-Examples of information that must not be disclosed include financial results, business plans and forecasts, strategic decisions, proposed products or services, detailed ratings, competitive information, ongoing negotiations, commercial transactions and results of surveys or focus groups that have not yet been made public.
+Examples of information that must not be disclosed includes: financial results, business plans and forecasts, strategic decisions, proposed products or services, detailed ratings, competitive information, ongoing negotiations, commercial transactions and results of surveys or focus groups that have not yet been made public.
 They also include internal memos, documents from or in preparation for meetings or operational decisions, embargoed information, information collected for journalistic purposes, complaints or grievances and competitive information of third parties we contract with.